 Based on standardized measures, the JRP Project looked at three main areas in which both the ideals and practice of journalism can be analyzed: the “journalistic voice” domain; the “power relations” domain; and the “audience approach” domain.

-Within these domains, the watchdog, the loyal-facilitator, the interventionist-disseminator, the service, the infotainment and the civic roles, are measured by specific indicators and variables at all stages.
+Within these domains, the watchdog, citizen-watchdog, the loyal-facilitator, the interventionist-disseminator, the service, the infotainment and the civic roles, are measured by specific indicators and variables.

 All these roles – with the exception of the interventionist and the disseminator roles, which are part of a one-dimensional structure – are independent but relate to each other to some extent.
 They cannot, therefore, be considered as poles of a continuum, but rather as independent dimensions in their own right.